leangjia/blender_docs/manual/render/shader_nodes/input/object_info.rst

 Location
    Location of the object in world space.
 Color
-   Object color, same as *Color* in the :menuselection:`Properties Editor --> Object --> Viewport Display`.
+   Object color, same as *Color* in the :menuselection:`Properties --> Object Properties --> Viewport Display`.
 Object Index
-   Object pass index, same as *Pass Index* in the :menuselection:`Properties Editor --> Object --> Relations`.
+   Object pass index, same as *Pass Index* in the :menuselection:`Properties --> Object Properties --> Relations`.
 Material Index
-   Material pass index, same as *Pass Index* in the :menuselection:`Properties Editor --> Material --> Settings`.
+   Material pass index, same as *Pass Index* in the :menuselection:`Properties --> Material --> Settings`.
 Random
    Random number unique to a single object instance.